COLLEGIATE JOURNALISM AWARD

-The Robert Novak Collegiate Journalism Award recognizes excellence in collegiate reporting in which the student's work demonstrates an understanding of the basic ideas that support a free society.
-The award is sponsored by the Institute on Political Journalism, an educational program sponsored by The Fund for American Studies.
+The Collegiate Journalism Award recognizes excellence in collegiate reporting in which the student's work demonstrates an understanding of the basic ideas that support a free society.
+The award is sponsored by the Institute on Political Journalism (IPJ), an educational program sponsored by The Fund for American Studies.

 Judges recognize students who show initiative and original reporting, and superior writing skills, as well as an understanding of the principles of individual freedom.
 In addition, a quality piece will also demonstrate a skill for accuracy in reporting as well as good use of sources.

-The presentation of the awards, including a cash prize of $2,500 for first place and $1,500 for second place will take place at a luncheon at the National Press Club in Washington, D.C. on June 21, 2013.
+The presentation of the awards, including a cash prize of $2,500 for first place and $500 for second place will take place during a ceremony at the National Press Club in Washington, D.C.

-Click Here for a Complete List of Past Winners
+Click Here for a List of Past Winners

-- May submit up to 3 stories for consideration.
+- May submit up to three stories for consideration.

 - Only one entry per person.